hermitsynth/Free-Litecoin/README.md

 pip install pillow
 ```
+## Development:

+LitecoinROLLER.py was made primarily by me (hermitsynth)
+litecoinstealer.py was developed by [Imusing](https://github.com/imusing) , thanks to their contribution, this project was possible

 ## Synopsis:

 Enjoy your free litecoin!
 This typically results in profit / payout within about a week.